-To learn more, follow these 3 easy steps:
+To learn more about my therapeutic services, when they become available, follow these 3 easy steps:

 - Watch the brief Orientation Video.